 The Sterling 4 series are somehow left aside when it comes to popular Wahl hair cutters.

 I can understand why if it’s about the corded V5000 version.
 There are some better options in this case.

 However, the cordless Sterling 4 clippers are an exceptional model.
 In this Wahl Sterling 4 review, I’ll take a look at both versions of the Wahl Sterling 4.
 There’s quite a few things to know about them.

 I’ll also do a Magic Clip vs Sterling 4 comparison as a few of you requested this.
 Furthermore, I’ll also talk about the cordless Designer vs cordless Sterling 4, another discussed “battle”.

-Wahl Sterling 4 Review: An Overview
+Wahl Sterling 4: An Overview

+Let’s start this Wahl Sterling 4 review with an overview.
 Both clippers from the 4 series stick to a mixture of black and chrome looks.
 In a way, that’s similar to how the Super Taper II is.
 Quite distinctive and elegant, I’d say.

 The corded Sterling 4 clipper packs 6.25″ and weighs 1 lb, which is a standard for Wahl professional clippers.
 It runs on the older V5000 motor.
 Sure, you get enough power – Wahl electromagnetic motors are quite great, but it’s not the V9000 one.